MSc Clinical Pharmacy for Secondary and Tertiary Care (PgCert, PgDip)

-- RPL may be accepted for direct entry onto the Diploma and MSc, if you have completed a PgCert or PgDip in Clinical Pharmacy (or equivalent) at a UK university
+- Recognition of prior learning may be accepted for direct entry onto the 2nd year of the PgDip if you have already completed a pharmacy-related PgCert at another UK university

-- All international qualifications are subject to a qualification equivalency check via NARIC
+- All international qualifications are subject to a qualification equivalence check via NARIC

 Application and selection